jarofghosts/uncanny/README.md

 * `jade` to choose the default file extension for rendered jade files.
 Default is .html
 * `syncOnInit` to compile and copy all files from the source directory into the target on startup.
 Default is `false`.
 * `watchDotFile` to watch and compile dotfiles.
+* `ignore` which accepts an array of filenames to ignore.
+They will not be moved to the target directory at all.

 Built on top of [freud](https://github.com/jarofghosts/freud).